Factorized Fusion Shrinkage for Dynamic Relational Data: Data Analysis

-Finally, we perform simulations in the context of the dynamic latent space model~\eqref{eq:model_lsm} for dynamic networks introduced in the methodology section to demonstrate the effectiveness of FFS in clustering in the presence of sparse changes.
-We compare FFS priors to IGLSM, where we implement IGLSM via the same likelihood and variational inference framework, only changing the prior for the transition variance.
-The following setup is considered: Let $d=2,n=40,T=100$.
+\textbf{Community detection:} In addition, we perform simulations in the context of the dynamic latent space model~\eqref{eq:model_lsm} for dynamic networks introduced in the methodology section to demonstrate the effectiveness of FFS in clustering in the presence of sparse changes.
+We compare FFS priors to IGLSM, where we implement IGLSM via the same likelihood and variational inference framework and only change the prior for the transition variance.
+Let $d=2,n=20,40,T=100$.
 The initial distribution of each component of the true latent vectors is uniformly sampled from $\{-2,2\}$, so that there are $2^d = 4$ true clusters across all time: $(-2,-2),(-2,2),(2,-2),(2,2)$.
-Then we let all subjects transit with a probability $p$ each time, and switch uniformly to the other $3$ locations with a probability of $(1-p)/3$.
+Then we let all subjects transit with a probability $\rho$ each time, and switch uniformly to the other $3$ locations with a probability of $(1-\rho)/3$.
 Thus, the expected number of changes in cluster membership is $nT(1-p)$.
 We generate data according to the model $Y_{ij,t} \sim \mbox{Ber(logistic}(-2+\+u_{it}'\+u_{jt})), i>j; Y_{ij,t}=Y_{ji,t}, t \in [T],$ where the intercept $-2$ is to make sure the connection probabilities between cluster $(-2,2)$ and $(2,-2)$ are small enough.
 After obtaining the estimate of the latent vectors via variational means, we normalized all the latent subjects, performed Procrustes rotations~\eqref{eq:sequential_Procrustes_rotation} and then applied $K$-means with $4$ centers at each time independently.
 Finally, the average rand index over time between the true cluster and the estimated cluster determined by $K$-means is used to assess the accuracy of the clustering.
 Simulations are repeated $25$ times; the results are shown in Figure~\ref{fig:cluster}.
-According to the figure, FFS performs better than IGLSM except in the case $p=0.8,n=20$.
-This is because the sparsity assumption is somehow violated for the case $p=0.8,n=20$.
+According to the figure, FFS performs better than IGLSM except in the case $\rho=0.8, n=20$, in which the sparsity assumption is somehow violated.
 Given the weak signals where the number of subjects $n$ is relatively small, the adaptive patterns between stopping and transition are hard to capture.
 In general, the more sparse the transitions, the better the performance in clustering, both for FFS and IGLSM, since sparsity introduces more dependence across time.
 In summary, FFS better captures the dependence introduced by sparsity in transitions than IGLSM.